CytaStorm/Rubix-Cube-Solver/README.md

 Thursday 25 May 2022 <br />
 Jeff Chen: <br />
-Finished driver to display the Cube as well as buttons to interact with cube
+Finished driver to display the Cube as well as buttons to interact with cube, including reset, scramble, and moves